dvarrel/XCTRACK_vario/README.md

 # XCTRACK_vario DO IT YOURSELF !
-USB variometer for XCTRACK base on ms5611 high precision pressure sensor and LK8000
+USB variometer for XCTRACK base on ms5611 high precision pressure and temperature sensor and LK8000

 Based on Arduino Vario by Benjamin PERRIN 2017 / Vari'Up Based on Arduino Vario by Jaros, 2012 and vario DFelix 2013